 Introduction to the Port of London

 The PLA has responsibilities for 95 miles of the tidal River Thames from Teddington Lock to the outer port limits in the Thames Estuary.
 We work in partnership with those using the River for trade, travel, recreation and pleasure.
 Together we form a port that is the second biggest in the UK.
-The port employs 40,000 people in associated industries and contributes over £3 billion to the economy, making it part of the UK critical infrastructure.
-It is also a growing commuter and tourist route used by over 6 million people and a setting for rowers and pleasure craft.
+The port employs more than 40,000 people in associated industries and contributes over £3 billion to the economy, making it part of the UK critical infrastructure.
+It is also a growing commuter and tourist route used by millions of people and a setting for rowers and pleasure craft.

 The Port of London Authority is a Category 2 responder under the Civil Contingencies Act 2004.
 In addition to supporting Category 1 responders, we will co-operate with other organisations in the planning, response and recovery for emergencies and support initiatives with implications for the tidal River Thames.